 Nicola I. Campbell is a Nłeʔkepmx, Syilx, and Métis author from British Columbia.
 Her stories weave cultural and land-based teachings that focus on respect, endurance, healing, and reciprocity.

-Stand Like a Cedar discusses what you see and hear when you go for a walk in nature and provides the names of animals in the Nłeʔkepmxcín or Halq'emeylem languages as well as their teachings.
+Stand Like a Cedar discusses what you see and hear when you go for a walk in nature and provides the names of animals in the Nłeʔkepmxcín or Halq'emeylem languages as well as their teachings (also available in French).
 [3-5 years]

 In A Day with Yayah, a First Nations family goes on an outing to forage for herbs and mushrooms.
 Grandmother passes down her knowledge of plant life to her young grandchildren.
 [3-5 years]